Physiotherapy: Which Physiotherapist Should I See For Regular Injuries And Sports Injuries?

 The main difference in physiotherapy approach in treating regular injuries and sports injuries are

 - the intensity of the treatment

-Intensity of TreatmentAlso, the demands of the sports can place a lots of stress on the injuries body part.
-As such the treatment such as strength and conditioning are generally more intensive to build up support – stronger muscular balance and finer motor control to prevent re-injury.
-Such treatments is generally not called for with regular injuries as high-stress is not expected to the placed on the injured body part.
+Moreover, the demands of sports can place a lot of stress on the injured body part.
+As such, physiotherapy treatments such as strength and conditioning are generally more intensive to build up support – stronger muscular balance and finer motor control to prevent re-injury.

 Since high stress is unlikely to be placed on the injured body part, such treatments are generally not applied for regular injuries.